jackrusher/dotemacs/README.md

 The usual OSX command key bindings are mostly supported.
 Command-S saves, Command-F "finds" (searches forward), cut and paste, selection, and so on all operate normally.
+Some commands are modified so that they're the emacs semantic equivalent of their OS X counterparts.
+For example, Command-w "kills" (closes) the current buffer rather the window (which should be full-screen most of the time).

 The emacs notation for key sequences looks like `a` (press a), `C-c` (control + c), `M-x` ("meta ex", where "meta" is the alt/option key in